 Beginning and Ending Cash and Investments are reported as restricted or committed when it is subject to restrictions on use imposed by external parties or due to internal commitments established by the Board of Commissioners.
 When expenditures that meet restrictions are incurred, the Port intends to use the most restricted resources first.
-The Port had no Restricted or Committed cash at December 31, 2021.
+The Port had no Restricted or Committed cash on December 31, 2022.